agbleze/agbleze-Strive/README.md

 # agbleze-Strive
-Strive application to design a simple website
+Strive application to design a simple website.